Daxbot/daxc02/README.md

     echo "#include \"tegra210-daxc02.dtsi\"" >> $SOURCEDIR/hardware/nvidia/platform/t210/jetson/kernel-dts/tegra210-jetson-cv-base-p2597-2180-a00.dts

 ### Jetson TX2: Adding the Driver

+Download the kernel source code by running the source_sync script.
+This will take a few minutes.
+Specify which version using the -k tag.

+    cd $DEVDIR/64_TX2/Linux_for_Tegra_64_tx2/
+    ./source_sync.sh -k tegra-l4t-r28.1

 Export ```$SOURCEDIR``` as the sources directory created by ```source_sync.sh```.

     export SOURCEDIR=$DEVDIR/64_TX2/Linux_for_Tegra_tx2/sources